stowns/express-resource-plus/Readme.md

                 routes.js

-"What if I want to create a resource on the root path or change the id variable name or define middleware on specific actions?" unified-sequel-resource handles that by allowing you to set an `options` property on the controller object like so:
+"What if I want to create a resource on the root path or change the id variable name or define middleware on specific actions?" express-resource-plus handles that by allowing you to set an `options` property on the controller object like so:

     module.exports = {
       options: {